inboxstartup/docs/README.md

 > Helping Startups during the chaotic zero stage.

-A reference to tools and resources for startups, from the idea to the seed stage.
+References to help founders kickstart their idea to the zero stage with as little tools as possible and as economical as possible.

 ## Development